-Students RNS Institute of Technology, within the IEEE Bangalore Section of India, will be working on their project, “Real Time Sign Language Conversion to Audio and Text Form for the Hearing Impaired," throughout 2013.
+Students at RNS Institute of Technology, within the IEEE Bangalore Section of India, will be working on their project “Real Time Sign Language Conversion to Audio and Text Form for the Hearing Impaired" throughout 2013.

-The objective of this EPICS project is to design and develop a cost effective gadget which can convert sign language used by hearing and speech impaired people to a word document.
-On successful completion of converting the sign language to a text document, the word document would be converted to audio.
-This gadget has been conceived to provide quick information exchange between a hearing and speech impaired people and those around them who may not know sign language.
+The objective of this EPICS project is to design and develop a cost-effective gadget that can convert sign language used by people with hearing and speech impairments to a Word document.
+Upon successful completion of converting the sign language to a text document, the Word document would be converted to audio.
+This gadget has been conceived to provide quick information exchange between people with hearing and speech impairments and those around them who may not know sign language.
 Ultimately, the device can be viewed as a translator of sign language.

 Portability is also planned for the prototype.
-The final project is envisioned to be a hand held device which helps the hearing and speech impaired user communicate immediately in real time.
-The device will be interfaced with a computer and be used for reporting and documentation by the user, in addition to audio which gives the user speech.
-The device hopes to help the hearing and speech impaired in everyday situations more easily, such as in the medical field, at police stations, and with job opportunities for clients in offices.
+The final project is envisioned to be a handheld device that helps the user with hearing and speech impairments to communicate immediately in real time.
+The device will be interfaced with a computer and used for reporting and documentation by the user, in addition to audio that gives the user speech.
+The device hopes to help people with hearing and speech impairments in everyday situations more easily, such as in the medical field, at police stations, and with job opportunities for clients in offices.
 The device can also be useful in public places such as parks, museums, bus and rail stations, banks, post offices, and other government offices.